 But immediately after telling us not to judge, Jesus seems to reverse himself.
 He talks here about the way we judge others.
 So is it permissible to judge other people, or not?

 It seems to me that the way I judge others can be one of two ways.
-I can give a pass / fail judgement on that person.
-Have they lived up to some standard of conduct that I find acceptable.
-Or do they fall short of it.
+I can give a pass / fail judgment on that person.
+Have they lived up to some standard of conduct that I find acceptable?
+Or do they fall short of it?
 The other way I can judge would be to show mercy.
 To recognize that, just like myself, they are fallible and not answerable to me.
-I can leave judgement to God, and demonstrate God’s love, mercy and grace to that person.
+I can leave judgment to God, and demonstrate God’s love, mercy, and grace to that person.